-- Air Bleed Valve: Enables the use of an air bleed valve after one is installed. - Water Inlet Valve: Enables the use of a water inlet valve after one is installed. - Feed-Pump Bleed: If enabled the system will trigger the feed pump to activate when bleeding air. - Automatic Air Bleed: If enabled the system will automatically trigger an air bleed event after the start command is given and before the general startup event begins.
-The air bleed event will open the air bleed valve, open the water inlet valve, and trigger the feed pump if enabled. - Air bleed Duration: This is the amount of time the system will keep values open and feed pump on to complete air bleeding.
+- Air Bleed Valve: Enables the use of an air bleed valve after one is installed. - Water Inlet Valve: Enables the use of a water inlet valve after one is installed. - Feed-Pump Bleed: If enabled the system will trigger the feed pump to activate when bleeding air. - Preliminary Air Bleed can be done manually by touching the AV symbol on the home screen.
+The feed pump will supply the pressure if enabled. - Automatic Air Bleed: If enabled the system will automatically trigger an air bleed event after the start command is given and before the general startup event begins.
+The air bleed event will open the air bleed valve, open the water inlet valve, and trigger the feed pump if enabled.

+- Air bleed Duration: This is the amount of time the system will keep valves open and feed pump on to complete air bleeding.
 This value should be experimentally determined for each installation and tuned for feed water characteristics. - Air bleed valve close delay: Once the air bleed duration expires and general startup event begins, the air bleed valve can be kept open for a set amount of time to ensure all air is out of the system.